Category Archives: Redwall News

 6,900,000 * .90 * .05 which is equal to $310,500.

 At the time of writing it isn’t exactly clear if government will collect commercial property tax.
-If they aren’t collecting tax on commercial properties, that’s a stroke of luck for the wealthy.
+If they aren’t collecting tax on commercial properties, that’s a stroke of luck for the big boys.

 You’re probably wondering what happens if the valuation is too high or too low.